s0md3v/Corsy/README.md

 ![demo](https://i.ibb.co/Jc1HtmW/corsy.png)

 ### Requirements
-Corsy only works with `Python 3` and has the following depencies:
+Corsy only works with `Python 3` and has the following dependencies:

 - `tld`
 - `requests`